inTestiGator/pytest-deltacov/README.md

 Deltacov makes use of the cove plugin by running the command; `pipenv run pytest -x -s --cov-config pytest.cov --cov-report term-missing --cov` to retrieve the code coverage.
 It also runs the command; `date +"%d-%m-%y"` to retrieve the time and date of when the test was ran.
-Although the user can see these commands executed in the terminal, it is necessary in order to capture the necessary information to produce the graph.
+Although the user can see these commands executed in the terminal, it is necessary in order to capture the information needed to produce the graph.
 This is accomplished through the use of the `script` command which saves the information to a file called `output.txt`.
-Due to potential issues while graphing, `deltacov` only shows the ten most recent test execution reports.
+Due to potential issues while graphing, `deltacov` only shows the ten most recent test execution reports, regardless of the time or date.

 ## Usage of Deltacov: